tellae/starling/docs/run/usage.rst

 Simulation run
 **************

-Once you have setup your execution environment (either on your device or with Docker) and your simulation data, you can run your scenario.
+Once you have setup your execution environment (either on your device or with Docker, see :ref:`installation`) and your simulation data (see :ref:`inout`), you can run your scenario.

 Simulations are run by executing the script main.py from the project root with a path to the parameters file of the scenario.
 For instance: